Larry Smith (American football coach): Missouri

 After a year away from coaching, Smith was hired before the 1994 season as the 30th head coach of Missouri, replacing Bob Stull, who had been reassigned as assistant athletic director after five losing seasons.
 His first two Tigers squads went 3–8–1 and 3–8; however, they improved to 5–6 in 1996.
 The 1997 Tigers finished with a 7–4 regular-season record, Mizzou's first winning season since 1983.
 The Tigers even came within a controversial kicked reception of defeating eventual national champion Nebraska at home that season.
 Mizzou was invited to the 1997 Holiday Bowl, where they were defeated by Colorado State, 35–24.

 The Tigers had another 7–4 regular season in 1998, and were able to cap it with a win in the 1998 Insight.com Bowl against West Virginia, 34–31, to end the season 8–4 and ranked #21 in the final AP Poll.

 The 1997–98 seasons marked Mizzou's first back-to-back bowl games since 1980-81 under Warren Powers' tenure.
 Smith was rewarded at the end of the 1998 regular season with a new five-year contract that raised his salary from $161,500 to $180,000 annually; he had become one of just four coaches in NCAA history to take four schools to bowl games.

 The Tigers followed their two bowl seasons with two losing seasons that featured a number of blowout losses.
 The 1999 squad went 4–7, gave up a 21–0 shut-out loss to rival Kansas, and ended the season with three straight blow-out defeats of 37–0 to Oklahoma, 51–14 to Texas A&M and 66–0 to Kansas State.
 Smith's 2000 Tigers did not fare better, losing to Clemson (62–9), Texas (47–12) and rival Kansas (38–17) on their way to a 3–8 season.
 Smith was fired on November 18, 2000, immediately after the final game of the season, a 28–24 loss to Kansas State.
 During his tenure at Missouri, the team compiled a 33–46–1 record.

 Later years

 After his coaching career ended, Smith moved back to Tucson and worked as a commentator for Arizona football games on Fox Sports Net, and organized weekend instructional camps twice annually.
 He also voted in the Harris Poll, part of the Bowl Championship Series equation.
 He was diagnosed with chronic lymphocytic leukemia in 1999, which would ultimately claim his life.
 He died in Tucson on January 28, 2008.

-Smith was married to Cheryl (née Nueenschwander); they had a son, Corby, a daughter, Alicia, and several grandchildren.
+Smith was married to Cheryl (née Neuenschwander); they had a son, Corby, a daughter, Alicia, and several grandchildren.
 Corby Smith played at quarterback for both USC and Iowa, graduating from the latter in 1995 and immediately joining his father on the coaching staff of Missouri.